boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    appropriate network capacity planning/management ({{sec-capacity-planning}}) is required to ensure proper isolation between slices in a scalable manner.
-As a result, traffic of one slice has no influence on the traffic of other slices, even if the slice is misbehaving (e.g., DDoS attacks or node/link failures) and generates traffic volumes above the contracted rates.
+As a result, traffic of one slice has no influence on the traffic of other slices, even if the slice is misbehaving (e.g., Distributed Denial-of-Service (DDoS) attacks or node/link failures) and generates traffic volumes above the contracted rates.

    The slice rates can be characterized with following parameters